MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 ### 2020

+- Understanding and Diagnosing Vulnerability under Adversarial Attacks. [[paper]](https://arxiv.org/abs/2007.08716)
+  - Haizhong Zheng, Ziqi Zhang, Honglak Lee, Atul Prakash.
+  - Digest: In this work, we propose a novel interpretability method, InterpretGAN, to generate explanations for features used for classification in latent variables.
+Interpreting the classification process of adversarial examples exposes how adversarial perturbations influence features layer by layer as well as which features are modified by perturbations.

 - Do Adversarially Robust ImageNet Models Transfer Better? [[paper]](https://arxiv.org/abs/2007.08489) [[code]](https://github.com/Microsoft/robust-models-transfer)
   - Hadi Salman, Andrew Ilyas, Logan Engstrom, Ashish Kapoor, Aleksander Madry.
   - Digest: In this work, we identify another such aspect: we find that adversarially robust models, while less accurate, often perform better than their standard-trained counterparts when used for transfer learning.
 Specifically, we focus on adversarially robust ImageNet classifiers, and show that they yield improved accuracy on a standard suite of downstream classification tasks.